NO. 1 L OF C,

 When General Douglas MacArthur arrived in Brisbane, Lt.
 Melloy was required on duty at 6 a.m. to meet MacArthur's administrative people to provide suitable office accommodation for MacArthur's General Headquarters.
 Melloy met with Colonel Johnson to discuss possible locations for MacArthur's Headquarters.
 Lt.
 Melloy initially recommended the Marist Brothers College at Ashgrove.
 It was in a secluded area 4 miles from the city and surrounded by forests.
 General MacArthur had other ideas.
 He chose the AMP building for his Headquarters.

 Lt.
 Melloy then assisted the American Army Intelligence Corps to obtain the use of the building occupied by MacNish, Macrossan and Dowling a group of Brisbane Solicitors.
 They immediately established themselves in the switchboard room while the solicitors vacated the building.
-(Can someone please tell me where this building was located?)
+It is believed that this is referring to the time that MacNish, Macrossan and Dowling were located in the AMP building.
+A search of Trove shows that the solicitors were still located in the AMP building on 20 June 1942, but had relocated to the adjacent Commercial Bank Building at 239 Queen Street by 25 July 1942.
+By 17 October 1942 they had relocated to the Penneys Building at 210 Queen Street.

 Lieutenant Robert Melloy negotiated the hire of the building used by Thomas Brown & Co.
 Pty.
 Ltd. in Eagle Street, Brisbane for the US Army.